Nhung Nguyen, PhD

 Postdoctoral Scholar

 Deanna M. Halliday, PhD, received her doctorate in Psychological Sciences (Health Psychology) from the University of California, Merced.
-Prior to joining the CTCRE, she was awarded a TRDRP pre-doctoral fellowship for her dissertation work on tobacco and cannabis co-use.
+Prior to joining the UCSF, she was awarded a TRDRP pre-doctoral fellowship for her dissertation work on tobacco and cannabis co-use.
 Her work examines the multi-level factors that contribute to tobacco and cannabis use spanning from internal psychological factors to social and community-level factors.
 Dr. Halliday hopes to further explore the phenomena of co-use in under-resourced, rural, or otherwise vulnerable communities.

 Vuong Do, PhD